Stabilizing Large-Scale Electric Power Grids with Adaptive Inertia: Introduction

-These investigations focused on the response to faults and fluctuations of small grids, with few individual machines (virtual or not).
-In this paper we follow an altogether different approach and investigate a novel adaptive inertia scheme in large-scale power grids.
-Our approach is tailored to explore regimes of clear time-scale separation, which allows us to assess the impact of adaptive inertia not only on short-distance RoCoF phenomena, but also on long-range coherent inter-area oscillations.
-We use a simplified model of VSGs and propose a new adaptive inertia control scheme.
-It is based on a differential equation incorporating a driving force increasing inertia at a rate proportional to the absolute value of the RoCoF and a restoring force which brings the system back to an initial, low amount of inertia.
-The motivation behind the two terms is that we want first, to increase the inertia in cases of large RoCoFs to quickly mitigate its impact, and second, to re-synchronize the system fast, once the RoCoF has been sufficiently damped -- this is achieved thanks to the restoring force.
-We investigate the impact of replacing conventional generators by such VSGs.
-The performance of this novel adaptive inertia scheme is measured in terms of frequency and RoCoF based $l_2^2$ norms, the resynchronization time, and the inertial energy supplied to the grid.
-We find that our adaptive scheme outperforms the standard constant inertia both in cases in which there is a change of power on either a VSG or a conventional generator.
-We stress that our adaptive inertia scheme in the case of a power loss is able to synchronize at an intermediate frequency value, thanks to its absence of dependence on frequency deviation.
-Finally, numerical results suggest that adaptive inertia VSG should be located in peripheral zones in priority.
+These investigations considered small grids exclusively.
+Accordingly they focused on short time dynamical effects such as the RoCoF and entirely neglect long-range oscillations that adaptive inertia schemes could generate or help sustain.
+Having pointed out above the dichotomous nature of inertia, we here follow an altogether different approach and investigate a novel adaptive inertia scheme in large-scale power grids.
+Our approach is tailored to explore regimes of clear time-scale separation between fast frequency fluctuations and slow coherent oscillations.
+This approach allows us to differentiate the impact of adaptive inertia on short-distance RoCoF phenomena vs. long-range inter-area oscillations~\cite{Rogers2012}.
+The novel adaptive inertia control scheme we propose incorporates a driving force, increasing inertia at a rate proportional to the absolute value of the RoCoF, and a restoring force bringing inertia back to its initial, low value.
+The scheme ensures that inertia (i) increases fast in cases of a large RoCoF to quickly mitigate its impact, and (ii) decreases quickly once short-time fluctuations have been absorbed, to re-synchronize the system fast and avoid driving long-range oscillations.
+The performance of this novel adaptive inertia scheme is assessed against several metrics -- frequency and RoCoF based $l_2^2$ norms, resynchronization time, and inertial energy supplied to the grid.
+We find that our adaptive scheme systematically outperforms conventional electromechanical inertia.
+In particular, it is able to re-synchronize the grid at an intermediate frequency value, thanks to its absence of dependence on frequency deviation.
+Finally, numerical results suggest that adaptive inertia VSGs should be located in peripheral zones in priority.